gifuzzz/ledstrip/README.md

 # ledstrip

-I made this to control my aoguerbe led strip lights from internet.
+I made this to control my aoguerbe led strip lights from web browsers and telegram.
-I only used this with a Raspberry Pi, but bluepy should run on x86 Debian Linux.
+I only used this with a Raspberry Pi, but `bluepy` should run on x86 Debian Linux.

 ## Usage